 - name of the headteacher or principal

-- name and address of the chair of the governing body (if you have one)
+- name and contact details of the chair of the governing body (if you have one)

-- name and contact details of your special educational needs (SEN) co-ordinator (SENCO) unless you’re a special academy
+- name and contact details of your special educational needs co-ordinator (SENCO) unless you’re a special academy or sixth form or FE college

 - Admission arrangements can be found via our Admissions page.